-- 1. Introduction (Chapter 1) A detailed overview of the fundamentals and the three streams are presented in Sections 1.2-1.5. - 2.
-Number Systems (Chapter 2: Stream 1) Fundamentals of number systems, starting with prime numbers, through complex numbers, vectors and matrices. - 3.
+- 1. Introduction (Chapter 1) A detailed overview of the fundamentals and the three streams are presented in Sections 1.2-1.5. - 220 2.
+Number Systems (Chapter 2: Stream 1) Fundamentals of number systems, starting with prime 221 numbers, through complex numbers, vectors and matrices. - 3.
 Algebraic Equations (Chapter 3: Stream 2) Algebra and its development, as we know it today.
 The theory of real and complex equations and functions of real and complex variables.
-Complex impedance Z(s) of complex frequency $s = \sigma + \omega \jmath$ is covered with some care, given its importance for engineering mathematics. - 4.
-Scalar Calculus (Chapter 4: Stream 3a) Ordinary differential equations.
-Integral theorems.
-Acoustics. - 5.
-Vector Calculus: (Chapter 5: Stream 3b) Vector Partial differential equations.
-Gradient, divergence and curl differential operators.
-Stokes, and Green's theorems.
-Maxwell's equations.
+Complex impedance Z(s) of complex frequency $s = \sigma + \omega j$ is covered with some care, given its importance for engineering mathematics.